 - Use the Delete or Backspace key to clear the value.

-Press the F2 key to toggle between selecting the entire field value or placing the cursor after the field's value.
+select the F2 key to toggle between selecting the entire field value or placing the cursor after the field's value.
 Placing the cursor at the end of the value makes it easier for you to append to the existing value.

 When the cursor is shown at the end of the field value: